punnavenu/HEALTH_GEEK/README.md

 # HEALTH_GEEK

 # MULTIVITAMIN CONTENTS, THEIR ACTUAL DV% AND TOXIC LEVEL %
+> The values are not per Tab, its per Serving (in my case 2 tabs) just to be clear.

 Personally I have always been a Geek when comes to Health , But thanks to my Bad Memory I cannot remember them all, just like most of them out there(If you do Pat urself on the back)